jrmiddle/fpinswift-beta/02-ThinkingFunctionally.md

 typealias Region = (Position) -> Bool
 ```

 From now on, the `Region` type will refer to functions from a `Position` to a `Bool`.
 This isn't strictly necessary, but it can make some of the type signatures that we'll see below a bit easier to digest.

 Instead of defining an object or struct to represent regions, we represent a region by a *function* that determines if a given point is in the region or not.
 If you're not used to functional programming this may seem strange, but remember: functions in Swift are first-class values!
+We conciously choose the name `Region` for this type rather than something like `CheckInRegion` or `RegionBlock`.
+These names suggest that they denote a function type; yet the key philosophy underlying *functional programming* is that functions are values, no different from structs, Ints or Bools -- using a separate naming convention for functions would violate this philosophy.

-Going forward, we will write functions that create, manipulate and combine such regions.
+We will now write several functions that create, manipulate and combine regions.

 The first region we define is a `circle`, centered around the origin: